Bikeman868/UrlRewrite.Net/README.md

 at runtime.

 This Rewrite Module takes a different approach, it parses the path into a list of strings, and parses the query string into a dictionary.
-It does this lazily on demand so that the lists and discioranries only get created if they are required to evaluate the rules.
+It does this lazily on demand so that the lists and dictionaries only get created if they are required to evaluate the rules.

 Because the original incomming request and the rewritten version are structures that can be accessed very quickly,